spencermathews/pixeldust/code/Pixeldust.md

 : original image scaled

 `imgParticlesOrig`
-: per pixel occupation of original scaled image
+: per pixel occupation of original scaled image, TODO remove this and do realtime calculations from imgPixelsOrig when needed

 `particles`
 : array of Movers